TritonDataCenter/manta-marlin/README.md

 # Overview

-This is a prototype of the Manta Compute Engine.
+This is a prototype of Marlin, the Manta Compute Engine.